Medline ® Abstract for Reference 130

 of 'Bacterial vaginosis'

-Division of Infectious Disease, Department of Medicine, Wayne State University School of Medicine, Detroit, Michigan, USA.
+Department of Medicine, Wayne State University School of Medicine, Detroit, MI, USA.